-Definition: Topographic complexity refers to the micro- and macro-topographic relief and variety of elevations within a wetland due to physical features and elevation gradients.
-Table 15 indicates the range of topographic features that occur in riverine wetlands.
+Definition: Topographic complexity refers to the micro- and macro-topographic relief and variety of elevations within a wetland due to physical features and elevation gradients that affect moisture gradients or that influence the path of flowing water.
+Table 15 indicates the range of topographic features that occur in estuarine wetlands.